BLipsett/student-workbook/src/reflections/wk1/day1.md

-# In your own words, why do we use Git?
+# Why do we use Git?

-- item
+- We use git because of its efficiency to move working projects from there online storage location, Github, to our local environment.
+So many developers can simultaneusly work on those repesitories.

-What are the benefits of having multiple branches?
+# What are the benefits of having multiple branches?

-What is the difference between Git and GitHub
+- With multiple branches we will have a more accurate working history of that repository.
+Multiple developers could have there own branch and then that code could be compared so all code can merge together.

-- new change
+# What is the difference between Git and GitHub

-- another change
+- Git is the engine that helps bring code from developer to developer.
+Github is used to store and display that code as well some of the functionality of git to keep it universal.